blobaugh/WP-Plugin-Developer-Handbook/README.md

 Our hypothesis: because Git(hub) is quickly becoming an integral part of every developer's workflow, it's much easier to grok how to contribute documentation in small parts.
 You can create issues for documentation you'd like to see, open pull requests with documentation you have to contribute, and participate in an open, highly-functional editing / review process.

+We'll see how it goes.
+[Check out the spreadsheet](https://docs.google.com/a/danielbachhuber.com/spreadsheet/ccc?key=0AnxB9WffF3jOdEhmUm1jbDlEWXJXQmNGTWFTQUMwU1E#gid=0) for the overall outline of the Handbook.
+Then, jump on in!

+Oh wait... new to Git?
+[Github has great documentation](https://help.github.com) to check out.
+While you're there, take notes on what you like about how they've produced their documentation.